 Unrestricted: Net position that is not subject to externally imposed stipulations.
-Unrestricted net position may be designated for specific purposes by action of management or the Board of Trustees or may otherwise be limited by contractual agreements with outside parties.
+Unrestricted net position may be designated for specific purposes by action of management or the College's Board of Trustees (the "Board of Trustees") or may otherwise be limited by contractual agreements with outside parties.
 Substantially all unrestricted net position are designated for academic and capital programs and initiatives.